ibm-cloud-docs/vmwaresolutions/services/managing_ices.md

 {{site.data.keyword.cloud_notm}} Expert Services are a suite of service offerings.
 The offerings are designed to guide you to deploy, migrate, and maintain your own {{site.data.keyword.cloud_notm}} solution from planning to modernization, or any stage in between.
 The Expert Services team reviews your infrastructure needs in five phases: Discover, Learn, Plan, Build, and Operate.

-You can choose from a selection of offerings that incorporate this methodology to design your VMware environment and transform your business.
+You can choose from a selection of offerings that incorporate this method to design your VMware environment and transform your business.

 ## Technical specifications for IBM Cloud Expert Services
 {: #managing_ices-specs}